-For the fiscal year ended June 30, 2020, the Administration reported a net position of approximately \$390 million, from \$202 million in prior year.
-The increase in net position was primarily driven by the contributions from the Commonwealth and the municipalities.
-The condensed Statements of Net Position of the Administration as of June 30, 2020 and 2019 was:
+For the fiscal year ended June 30, 2021, the Administration reported a net position of approximately \$408.7 million, from \$390 million in prior year.
+The increase in net position was primarily driven by the contributions from the Commonwealth.
+The condensed Statements of Net Position of the Administration as of June 30, 2021 and 2020 was: